 Thus in the case of intermittent wind generation transmission over distances exceeding 300 km is usually uneconomic.

 Note that the cost of transmission is proportional to the transmission distance and is inversely proportional to the generator capacity factor.
 This issue heavily impacts the cost of energy transmission to urban load centres from remote wind generation.
 The actual transmission path from a wind generator to a load center is from the generator to a hydraulic dam with energy storage and then to the load center.
 That transmission path is frequently very long.
 In addition there are energy losses due to transmission and energy storage inefficiency.
 Clearly if the source of the wind energy is not close to the load it is less expensive to build a nuclear reactor close to the load than it is to build distant distributed wind generation.

 In Ontario DC transmission is primarily used for system isolation from neighbouring jurisdictions in the extreme east and extreme west to provide power system phase stability.

 Ontario is geographically so large that if AC power propagated around the Great Lakes, following an uncertain route through the USA, without DC isolation, that AC power could come back to where it started with substantial phase error.
 Such phase error could cause uncontrollable electricity grid voltage and power oscillations.

 A further complication with DC is a requirement for almost perfect conductor current balance.
-Unbalanced conductor currents in a DC transmission system cause a DC ground currents that can corrode buried metal pipelines near grounded termination equipment.
+Unbalanced conductor currents in a DC transmission system cause a DC ground currents near terminal equipment that can corrode buried metal pipelines for kilometers around the terminal equipment.

 ELECTRO-MAGNETIC PULSE (EMP) ATTACK: